HectorCorbellini/encryptor-windsurf/README.md

 # Caesar Cipher Encryption Tool

 ## Overview
 This is a Java-based file encryption/decryption application implementing the Caesar cipher method.
 The application provides a modern, interactive web interface for easy file encryption and decryption operations.
+It can be used as a standalone application or embedded within another web application, such as a portfolio website.
+The codebase has been refactored to follow Clean Architecture principles and optimized for maintainability and extensibility.

 ## Features
 - Encrypt and decrypt text files using Caesar cipher